Egill Ólafsson: Personal life

 He is married to the actress and former artistic director at the National Theatre in Iceland (2005-2015) Tinna Gunnlaugsdóttir.
+Their children are Ólafur Egilsson, actor, director and writer and Gunnlaugur Egilsson, ballet dancer and Ellen Erla Egilsdóttir.

 Before the Icelandic loan guarantees referendum, 2010 Egill Ólafsson was one of the Icelandic celebrities, who spoke out to vote "no".

 At the elections for the Icelandic parliament Althing in April 2013, Egill Ólafsson was a candidate of Lýðræðisvaktin (Iceland Democratic Party).

 In October 2013 his work was honored by FTT (Society Of Songwriters In Iceland).

 On 17 June 2015 his work was honored by the President of Iceland.
 Egill Ólafsson was awarded with the Falcon Order Medal.

 In October 2022, it was revealed that Egill had been diagnosed with Parkinson's disease.